NGMLGroup/Time-Series-Clustering-with-GNNs/README.md

 dataset = SyntheticSpatioTemporalDataset(load_from='{path_to_data}')
 ```

-Files containing the parameters used to generate the different synthetic datasets are found in the `data_params` folder.
-The parameters are saved as numpy files and can be used to setup the data as follows:
+Numpy files containing the parameters used to generate the different synthetic datasets can be found at `data/synthetic/{dataset_name}/dataset_params.npy`.
+These parameters can be used to generate the data as follows:

 ```python
 from data_generation.synth_data import setup_dataset_with_params